 Previous winners of the TWAS - Samira Omar Innovation for Sustainability Award

-2020 – Badabate Diwediga, Togo: For promoting sustainable land management towards agricultural innovation, rural transformation, and climate change mitigation in Africa.
+2020 – Badabate Diwediga of Togo, for promoting sustainable land management towards agricultural innovation, rural transformation, and climate change mitigation in Africa.

-2018 – Hazir Farouk Abdelraheem Elhaj, Sudan: For her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan
+2018 – Hazir Farouk Abdelraheem Elhaj of Sudan, for her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan.